 Audience: How do we look upon these evangelistically, how do we look at those that are actually sitting in judgment?
 Their lives are actually a result of judgment?

 This is so hard.
 The wind blows where it wills.
-Because God is long-suffering, and God is so patient, and we do not know where this line in the sand is with God – when God gives over, after God has been pleading, and inviting, and calling, and summoning.
+God is long-suffering and so patient.
+We do not know where this line in the sand is with God when He gives over, after He has been pleading, inviting, calling, and summoning.
 Even within the larger contexts, this falls heavy on some, but not on all across the spectrum.
 God's hand comes down stronger on some than others.
 Though in the end, as the end of verse 27 says, there will be a just penalty for the error of their way.

-Audience: Steve, I think, you kind of alluded to it, but in 1 Corinthians 6, there is a good comfort for that in verse 11, “and such were some of you…” Though we may not be able to identify personally with some of this, if you get down to Romans 1:29, every single person in this room can identify with something in that list.
+Audience: Steve, I think, you alluded to it, but in 1 Corinthians 6:11, there is a good comfort for that, “and such were some of you.”
+Though we may not be able to identify personally with some of this, if you get down to Romans 1:29, every single person in this room can identify with something in that list.

 “And such were some of us.”
 That is the slogan of everybody that has been redeemed.
-It gives me great hope knowing that when you see somebody in the midst of a far-off lifestyle, it is who God is plucking out – “such were some of you” – but they have to hear the gospel.
+It gives me great hope knowing that when you see somebody in the midst of a far-off lifestyle, they are those whom God is plucking out.
+But they have to hear the gospel.
 It goes back to what you said.
 We have to be fervent with the gospel, and bold with the gospel, and consistently give them the gospel.

 Dr. Lawson: And we have to be bridge building.
-Which our national tendency might not be that.
-But by the grace of God, we have to be bridge building.
-Reaching out in the name of Christ, to show love, to show even patience.
-Thank you, Britton, for saying that.
+Our national tendency might not be that, but by the grace of God, we have to be bridge building.
+Reaching out in the name of Christ to show love, to show patience.
+Thank you for saying that.
 It is so true.
 “And such were some of you.”
-This list at the end of the chapter which we looked at last time – okay, gossip.
+This list at the end of the chapter, which we looked at last time.
 We are all experts in gossip.
 We are professionals in gossip.
-Anyone else?
-We are at the point of closing.

 Audience: About that illustration of God delivering them over – what you are saying in the translation of that word is not only letting them flow with the current, but pushing them off.
 As you encounter people that are living a lifestyle like that, it gives us a little foundation to say, "Look, you are really not choosing that.
 The Lord is pushing.
 The Lord is letting you do that.
 He is even paving the way for you to do it because you have rejected Him."

-Dr. Lawson: Yeah, He is pushing you.
+Dr. Lawson: Yes, He is pushing.
 It is a visitation of divine judgment.
 It is a chilling thought.
 It is a humbling, sobering thought.
 But there it is, and it is in chapter 1.